techno-tim/techno-tim.github.io/_posts/2024-09-05-creator-summit-2024-demicrosoftification.md

 ## Disclosures

-- 45Drives did pay for travel and accommodations to attend this event, however I was not paid.
+- 45Drives did provide travel and accommodations to attend this event, however I was not paid.

 ## Info